netdata/netdata/docs/step-by-step/step-03.md

 on top of the hundred I have already?"

 We get it.
-That's why we built [Netdata Cloud](https://learn.netdata.cloud/docs/cloud/), which connects many distributed agents for a seamless experience when monitoring an entire infrastructure of Agent-monitored nodes.
+That's why we built [Netdata Cloud](https://learn.netdata.cloud/docs/cloud/), which connects many distributed agents for a seamless experience when monitoring an entire infrastructure of Netdata-monitored nodes.

 ![Animated GIF of Netdata Cloud](https://user-images.githubusercontent.com/1153921/80828986-1ebb3b00-8b9b-11ea-957f-2c8d0d009e44.gif)